Beluga whale: Diet

 The diet of Alaskan belugas is quite diverse and varies depending on season and migratory behavior.
 Belugas in the Beaufort Sea mainly feed on staghorn and shorthorn sculpin, walleye pollock, Arctic cod, saffron cod and Pacific sand lance.
 Shrimp are the most common invertebrate eaten, with octopus, amphipods and echiurids being other sources of invertebrate prey.
-The most common prey species for belugas in the Eastern Chukchi Sea appears to be shrimp, echiurid worms, cephalopods and polychaetas.
+The most common prey species for belugas in the Eastern Chukchi Sea appears to be shrimp, echiurid worms, cephalopods and polychaetes.
 The largest prey item consumed by beluga whales in the Eastern Chukchi Sea seems to be saffron cod.
-Beluga whales in the Eastern Bering Sea feed on a variety of fish species including saffron cod, rainbow smelt, walleye pollock, Pacific salmon, Pacific Herring and several species of flounder and sculpin.
+Beluga whales in the Eastern Bering Sea feed on a variety of fish species including saffron cod, rainbow smelt, walleye pollock, Pacific salmon, Pacific herring and several species of flounder and sculpin.
 The primary invertebrate consumed is shrimp.
 The primary prey item in regard to fish species for belugas in Bristol Bay appears to be the five species of salmon, with sockeye being the most prevalent.
 Smelt is also another common fish family eaten by belugas in this region.
 Shrimp is the most prevalent invertebrate prey item.
 The most common prey items for belugas in Cook Inlet appear to be salmon, cod and smelt.